 Energy monitors can show you exactly how much energy your devices use

 If you really want to know exactly how much energy an appliance is using – to help identify the worst offenders – you could invest in an energy monitor (you can find them for as little as £15).

-With these devices you plug your appliance into the energy monitor, then plug the monitor into a wall socket, and it'll give you information on how much electricity the appliance is using (some can even tell you the cost).
+You plug your appliance into the energy monitor, then plug the monitor into a wall socket, and it'll give you information on how much electricity the appliance is using (some can even tell you the cost).

-However, unless you want to buy lots of these, which can quickly become expensive, you'll need to measure your appliances one-by-one, as you're using them, and keep a record of the results so you can compare.
+However, unless you want to buy lots of these, which can quickly become expensive, you'll need to measure your appliances one by one, as you're using them, and keep a record of the results so you can compare.

 It takes a bit of time and effort, but it should help you identify what's costing you the most to run.

 Make the most of natural light during the day – open curtains and blinds throughout the house to let the light and heat in.
 Just remember to close them again as soon it starts to get darker in the evenings.

 Charge solar lights outside during the day and bring them in at night

 Using solar lights instead of electric lamps indoors could help save small amounts on your electricity bill.
 While solar lights are generally kept outside, where they harness the sun's energy, solar lights can still be used indoors.

 You can leave them outside during the day to charge, then bring them inside in the evening.
 This is harder in winter, when there is less sunlight, so make sure to position them in the best place to get the most sunlight – away from trees, buildings and anything else that may cast a shadow.